 A public cloud is a pool of virtual resources—developed from hardware owned and managed by a third-party company—that is automatically provisioned and allocated among multiple clients through a self-service interface.
 It’s a straightforward way to scale out workloads that experience unexpected demand fluctuations.

 Today’s public clouds aren’t usually deployed as a standalone infrastructure solution, but rather as part of a heterogeneous mix of environments that leads to higher security and performance; lower cost; and a wider availability of infrastructure, services, and applications.

-Every tenant’s cloud services and virtual resources come from the provider’s sole set of infrastructure, platforms, and software.
+Resource allocation: Tenants outside the provider’s firewall share cloud services and virtual resources that come from the provider’s set of infrastructure, platforms, and software.

 Think about it like this.
-Cloud computing is the result of a meticulously developed infrastructure, in the same manner that electricity, water, and gas are the result of years of infrastructural development.
+Cloud computing is the result of a meticulously developed infrastructure, kind of like today’s electric, water, and gas utilities are the result of years of infrastructural development.
 Cloud computing is made available through network connections in the same way that utilities have been made available through networks of underground pipes.

 Enterprises are adopting less public- or private-only cloud distributions and more hybrid environment solutions that include bare-metal, virtualization, private, and public cloud infrastructure.
 This allows each environment’s advantage to minimize the disadvantages of another.

 For example: Imagine an enterprise running all workloads on 1 virtual cluster.
 That cluster would be running at full capacity, leading to poor response times and an inundation of calls or tickets to operations teams from upset application owners.
 This situation could be solved by rolling out another virtual cluster and automating workload balance between the 2.
 This is the start of a hybrid environment.